panzi/mediaextract/README.md

 Extract .mp3, .mp2 and .mp1 files (with or without ID3v2 tags).
 The `mpg123`
 option yields a lot of false positives because there is no nice way to unambigiously detect MPEG files.
-These false positives are however usually very small, so using the `--min-size` one can hopefully extract only real MPEG files.
+These false positives are however usually very small, so using the `--min-size` option one can hopefully extract only real MPEG files.

-	audioextract -f id3v2,mpg123 --min-size 100k -o ~/Music data.bin
+	audioextract -f id3v2,mpg123 --min-size=100k -o ~/Music data.bin

 ### Options